- Development Services

-This property is currently zoned in Douglas County as Agriculture One (A1).
+This property is currently zoned in Douglas County as Agriculture One (A-1).
 The existing zoning on the property allows for agricultural uses, places of worship, public and private schools and single-family residential development on lots ranging from two to 35 acres.

-The applicant, Scott Family, is proposing to annex into the Town of Castle Rock and change the zoning to allow for up to 1,123 dwelling units (a mix of single-family and multi-family housing types), 78 acres of open space and 39 acres of land for public uses, such as schools and parks.
+The applicant, Scott Family, are proposing to annex into the Town of Castle Rock and change the zoning to allow for up to 1,123 dwelling units (a mix of single-family and multi-family housing types), 78 acres of open space and 39 acres of land for public uses, such as schools and parks.